AlexanderThaller/hstdb/README.md

 cargo install histdb-rs
 ```

+## Archlinux

+Install from the aur: https://aur.archlinux.org/packages/histdb-rs/

+## First Start

-After that you need to start the server:
+After you installed histdb-rs you need to start the server:

 ```
 histdb-rs server
 ```

+By default the server will run in the foreground.

 To stop the server you can run the following: